Kiritoasty/kirigraph/README.md

 kirigraph is a minimal dark text editor built on electron and node.js. it's designed to behave like a real native app rather than a web page stuffed into a window.

+# code wise explanation
+you will find an explanation about the code inside of here if you are familiar with electron but dont want to read the code its self.

-## code-wise terms
+## save system
-the save system keeps the currentFilePath completely under the control of the main task, instead of trying to sync it between the main and renderer processes. the renderer sends content through and then receives a file path in return. this setup ensures that both tasks always know exactly where a file is located, which helps prevent the silent save failures that often trip up beginners working with electron apps.
+the save system keeps currentFilePath in the main process rather than trying to sync it with the renderer. the renderer sends content, gets a file path back, and both sides stay in sync. this avoids the silent save failures that are really easy to run into with electron if you're not careful.
+## custom title bar

-for the custom title bar, this uses -webkit-app-region: drag on the bar itself, while -webkit-app-region: no-drag is applied to the window control buttons. this allows it to function just like a native title bar, without any of the default OS chrome getting in the way.
+-webkit-app-region: drag goes on the bar itself, and -webkit-app-region: no-drag on the window control buttons. this makes it behave like a native title bar without any default os chrome interfering.
+### dropdown animations

-The dropdown menus animate using transform: scaleY() with transform-origin set to top center, rather than relying on height or max-height animations.
-This approach lets the browser handle the animation on the GPU, avoiding the need for layout recalculations on every frame. there are no runtime dependencies. everything is either part of Electron or included in node.js's standard library.
-The only development dependencies are Electron itself and electron-builder for packaging.
+dropdowns animate using transform: scaleY() with transform-origin: top center instead of height or max-height. this keeps the animation on the gpu and avoids layout recalculations on every frame. dependencies no runtime dependencies. everything uses electron or node's standard library. the only dev dependencies are electron itself and electron-builder for packaging.
-# how to build kirigraph from source
-building kirigraph from source is very simple. all you will need is `npm` and `git` (if you want to build this from source on windows, then get the lts node version from https://nodejs.org, and get git for windows from https://git-scm.com/install/windows) here is the full script (use on powershell if using windows)
 ```
 git clone https://github.com/Kiritoasty/kirigraph.git
 cd kirigraph